IBM/watson-banking-chatbot/README.md

 1. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy``.

-2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.
-Once deployed, the app can be viewed by clicking 'View app'.
+2. In Toolchains, click on ``Delivery Pipeline`` to watch while the app is deployed.
+Once deployed, the app can be viewed by clicking ``View app.
 ![](doc/source/images/toolchain-pipeline.png)

 3. To see the app and services created and configured for this journey, use the Bluemix dashboard.
 The app is named `watson-banking-chatbot` with a unique suffix.
 The following services are created and easily identified by the `wbc-` prefix: